hfrdmnk/dominikhofer_me/src/content/posts/adapting-to-the-algorithm.md

 ---
 title: Adapting to the algorithm
-excerpt: 'It’s really weird when you discover that you have developed a behaviour, that you despise in others, unconsciously yourself.
-The “oh, I am susceptible to this tactic that is designed to influence me, not like this dude” kind of habit. '
+excerpt: "It’s really weird when you discover that you have developed a behaviour, that you despise in others, unconsciously yourself. "
 type: note
 tags:
   - Social Media